stevenGarciaDev/sustainability_project-api/README.md

 - Open up `pgAdmin`, a GUI to manage postgres databases, and create two databases, one named `sustainability_project` and another named `sustainability_project_test`

+- Run `npm run migrate` to create/update the database schema

+- Run `npm run seed` to add some dummy data

 - Run `npm install` to install all node modules.

 - Create a file called `.env` in the root directory of the project folder.
 There is an example of what it should look like in a file called `.env.example`